BalajiRavindaran/Automated-Hydroponics-System/README.md

 # Automated-Hydroponics-System
-We made a system that sets ideal conditions for a plant to grow without the presence of the soil.
+A system that sets ideal conditions for a plant to grow without the presence of the soil.

 | Hydroponinator | Makeathon 4.0 | Lema Labs |